Why is RGB not ideal for Printing & Packaging?

 Conclusion

-1. Understanding the RGB color model is crucial for grasping how colors are created on screens, enhancing your knowledge of digital displays.
+1. Understanding the Additive Color Model is crucial for grasping how colors are created on screens versus printed materials.

 Published on December 12, 2025